 It’s recommended to arrive early in the morning in the park to spot wildlife such as Elk, Deer and Bear.
 Some of the best places to spot Bison are the Hayden Valley area and the Sough Creek area.

-During our visit, we spotted a two Bison on the road in the Madison area!
+During our first visit, we spotted a two Bison on the road in the Madison area!
 The two bulls were walking toward us in our van.
 I could have reached out and touched them!

 Later, we stopped to see 6 female Elk lying on the banks of the Madison River.